-What is Clinical Laboratory Science?
+What Does it Mean to Study Clinical Laboratory Science?

 Clinical laboratory scientists and technicians use specialized procedures and equipment to determine the causes and cures of diseases.
 These experts use reagents, chemicals, and laboratory equipment to test body fluids and tissues.
 This is a very versatile degree, with many career opportunities and specializations.
 The evaluation of blood and tissue samples, and the precision and insight involved in diagnosing and analyzing medical findings, are vital to treating injury and disease.